vthiep2412/CryptoStudio/README.md

 - **⚠️ Legacy/Insecure Ciphers** (NOT recommended for sensitive data): TripleDES, RC4, XOR.
 - **🚀 Enhanced Protection (Vault Mode)**: Up to 7 levels of PBKDF2 key derivation iterations.
 Level 7 ("Vault Mode") provides extreme resistance against brute-force attacks by introducing significant computational work.

-> **⚠️ Security Notice**: Iteration levels 1-3 provide insufficient protection and should not be used for sensitive data.
+> **⚠️ Security Notice**: Iteration levels 1-3 provide insufficient protection and should not be used
+> **PBKDF2 Iteration Levels:**
+> - Level 1: 1
+> - Level 2: 10
+> - Level 3: 100
+> - Level 4: 1000 (minimum for production)
+> - Level 5: 10000
+> - Level 6: 100000
+> - Level 7: 1000000 \
+\
+> Note: OWASP recommends a minimum of 600,000 iterations for PBKDF2-HMAC-SHA256 as of 2023. for sensitive data.
 Always use level 4 or higher for production use.

 ### 🔑 PGP (Pretty Good Privacy)
 Full suite of OpenPGP tools powered by `openpgp.js`: